ASU Innovation Open

 Judging Round #2

 At this stage of the competition, up to 15 Semi-Finalist competitors will be evaluated by a panel of VIP judges.
 These judges will select up to 5 Finalists to advance within the competition.

-The VIP Pitch Playoffs for Semi-Finalists will take place at ASU SkySong in Scottsdale, Arizona on Friday, February 3, 2017.
+The Pitch Playoffs for Semi-Finalists will take place at ASU SkySong in Scottsdale, Arizona on Friday, December 15, 2017.
 Semi-Finalist competitors may participate in this judging round remotely or in person.

 VIP Experience for the 5 Finalists

-Two co-founders from each of the 5 Finalist ventures will be invited to attend an optional VIP experience at the NCAA Final Four festivities in Phoenix on Saturday, April 1, 2017.
+Two co-founders from each of the 5 Finalist ventures will be invited to attend an optional VIP experience at the VIP Weekend at Waste Management Phoenix Open.